Biden v. Nebraska: Supreme Court

 After the 8th Circuit granted an injunction pending appeal, the federal government sought to vacate the stay at the Supreme Court on November 18, 2022.
 On December 1, 2022, the court deferred resolution of the application, granted certiorari before judgment and set the case for argument in the February 2023 sitting.
 On December 2, 2022, the Biden administration requested that the court either hear the government's appeal from Pittman's order alongside the Nebraska case or issue a hold on his order.
-On December 12, the Supreme Court agreed to hear arguments in the second case, Department of Education v.
+On December 12, the Supreme Court agreed to hear arguments in the second case initiated by the student loan borrowers, Department of Education v.
 Brown, jointly with Biden v.
 Nebraska.
 On January 4, 2023, the Justice and Education Departments filed a brief with the Court that argued that the plaintiffs failed to demonstrate legal injury from the proposal and thereby lacked standing under Article III, and that denied the claims made by the plaintiffs that the administration was overstepping its statutory authority in promulgating the proposal under the HEROES Act.

 Oral arguments for both Department of Education v.
-Brown, jointly with Biden v.
+Brown and Biden v.
 Nebraska were held on February 28, 2023.
-Many journalists and legal commentators stated that based on oral arguments, the Court seemed likely to overturn the Biden debt relief program.
+Many journalists and legal commentators said that, based on oral arguments, the Court seemed likely to overturn the debt relief program.

+On June 30, 2023, the Court issued a 6–3 decision in Biden v.
+Nebraska, striking down the debt forgiveness program.
+The majority opinion was by Chief Justice John Roberts and joined by Justices Samuel Alito, Clarence Thomas, Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett.
+After first establishing that at least Missouri had Article III standing to challenge the debt forgiveness program, Roberts held that the statutory grant of authority to the Secretary of Education to "waive or modify" loan terms could not be extended to the student loan forgiveness program, and that debt cancellation of this scale required clear congressional authorization and fell under the major questions doctrine.
+The Court also issued a unanimous decision authored by Justice Alito for Department of Education v.
+Brown, holding that the plaintiffs did not have standing.

+The dissenting opinion was by Justice Elena Kagan and joined by Sonia Sotomayor and Ketanji Brown Jackson.

+Impact

+President Biden responded to the Supreme Court's decision by pledging a new effort to cancel student loans using the Higher Education Act of 1965.
+He also contrasted the debt forgiveness program with the Paycheck Protection Program.
+The Supreme Court's ruling in Biden v.
+Nebraska was used as guidance in implementing preliminary injunctions against further proposals to forgive student loans via the SAVE repayment plan.